Kyrie-Irving07/Tramission/README.md

  A tramission model for 2019-nCov

 ## Model
- Classify the people into four categories by isolated or not and sicked or not:
+ Classify the people into four categories by isolated or not and sick or not:

  Number | sick | healthy
  ---- | ---- | ----